 Peripheral Issues: POS operated with lot of peripheral devices associated towards the system.
 Validating their configuration and keeping the infrastructure intact would be a potential challenge.

 How to start with Automating POS

-Selecting the Right Automation Tool: Choosing the best automation tool would hold the key to success of any project.
+Selecting the Right Automation Tool: Choosing the best automation tool would hold the key to the success of any project.
 It starts with the step to define your requirement on the purpose of testing and how robust it needs to be.
-Users may run different suites depending on the requirement which may vary from smoke test, functional test, regression test and provide feedback by viewing the log files to understand the success and failure of the suite.
-Once the requirements are well documented, precise and thoroughly reviewed the tool which can best meet the needs with lesser cost and implementation effort shall be considered.
+Users may run different suites depending on the requirement which may vary from the smoke test, functional test, regression test, and provide feedback by viewing the log files to understand the success and failure of the suite.
+Once the requirements are well documented, precise, and thoroughly reviewed the tool which can best meet the needs with lesser cost and implementation effort shall be considered.